Learning quantum many-body systems from a few copies: Introduction

-Moreover, one can show that shallow local circuits or short-time local dynamics satisfying a Lieb-Robinson bound cannot substantially increase the Lipschitz constant of an observable.
+Moreover, one can show that shallow local circuits or short-time local dynamics satisfying a Lieb-Robinson bound cannot substantially increase the Lipschitz constant of an observable when evolved in the Heisenberg picture.
 That is, if we have that $\Phi_t^*$ is the quantum channel that describes some local dynamics at time/depth $t$ in the Heisenberg picture and it satisfies a Lieb-Robinson bound, then we have:

+where $v$ denotes the Lieb-Robinson velocity.
 This result is discussed in more detail in Section~\ref{sec:lipsch} of the supplemental material.
-Thus, averages over local observables and short-time evolutions thereof all belong to the class of observables that have a small Lipschitz constant.
+Thus, averages over local observables and short-time evolutions thereof all belong to the class of observables that have a small Lipschitz constant when compared to generic observables.
+These facts justify our claim that quasi-local observables are Lipschitz.

-Another notion of a Lipschitz constant was put forth in~\cite{Rouz2019}.
-Their definition is of a more geometric flavour and is connected to so-called differential structures related to a quantum state~\cite{Carlen_2019}.
-Let $a=\ket{1}\bra{0}$ and $a_i$ act like $a$ on qubit $i$ and identity else.
-Then a differential Lipschitz constant can be defined as

-It is not difficult to see that this definition exhibits a similar scaling for local observables as the definition in Eq.~\eqref{equ:definitiongiacomo}.

-The previous definitions allow us to quantify the regularity of all observables, not only the strictly local ones considered so far.
-However, it will also be fruitful to explicitly look at $(k,g)$-quasi local observables~\cite{kuwahara2020gaussian}.
-Given a graph $V$ of cardinality $n$ corresponding to the system $\mathcal{H}^{\otimes n}$, an observable $X\in\M_{d^n}$ is said to be $(k,g)$ quasi-local for $k\in\N$ and $g>0$ if it can be decomposed as

-i.e., each $X_A$ acts on at most $k$ systems and the norms of terms acting on each system is bounded.

 Once we are given a Lipschitz constant on observables or a set of quasi-local observables, we can define a Wasserstein-1 distance on states by duality~\cite{Rouz2019,palma_optimal}.
-The latter quantifies how well we can distinguish two states by their action on certain regular or local observables $\mathcal{L}_\Lambda$ and is given by
+The latter quantifies how well we can distinguish two states by their action on regular or local observables and is given by